The #1 Most Critical Factor in High-End Radar & Communications Systems: Low Phase Noise

 If you're down for some fun, consider learning about the different colors of noise.

-How to Eliminate These Phase Noise Problems
+How to Maintain Low Phase Noise in Oscillators

 Finally, as far as amplifiers go, the 1/f (pink) noise is caused by random and thermal charge movement in the channel of the device.
 Amplifiers manufactured with a Gallium Arsenide (GaAs) pHEMT process.
 The FET devices in the process tend to have high 1/f noise rates due to their high electron mobility.